The Kinetic Sculpture Race hits the streets of Charm City celebrating its 25th year

 August DiMucci, a teacher at Jemicy School, gets a cold rinse-off before the last stretch of the race.
 (Kaitlin Newman/The Baltimore Banner)

-At the end of the day, they’ll make their way back to the AVAM for a celebration and award ceremony, ranging from “Grand Mediocre Champion,” celebrating the sculpture that finishes in the middle of the pack, to the “Golden Dinosaur,” awarded to the vehicle that experiences the most memorable malfunction.
+At the end of the day, they made their way back to the AVAM for a celebration and award ceremony, ranging from “Grand Mediocre Champion,” celebrating the sculpture that finished in the middle of the pack, to the “Golden Dinosaur,” awarded to the vehicle that experienced the most memorable malfunction.